rekmus/silgy/README.md

 # Silgy

-Simple web application backend framework for C and C++ programmers.
+Simple and fast web application backend framework for C and C++ programmers.

 The latency between receiving HTTP request and application logic has been reduced to single microseconds by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.